iramirezc/jsdoc-examples/README.md

 # JSDoc Examples

-I'm tired of the poor examples listed in the [JSDoc documentation](https://jsdoc.app/index.html), so I decided to create my own.
+Decided to create a repo with my own [JSDoc](https://jsdoc.app/index.html) examples so that I can understand what I'm doing!

 ## How to use this repo

 ### As a quick reference guide

-Just explore any of the JS files into the `src` folder to see how the code is documented with [JSDoc](https://jsdoc.app/index.html).
+Explore any of the JS files into the `src` folder to see examples of how the code is documented with [JSDoc](https://jsdoc.app/index.html).

-### Generating the JSDocs in your local
+### Generating the JSDocs in your local and watch them for real!

 Clone the repo: